 Are you surprised to have clicked on an article about eggplants only to learn you’ll be reading about aubergines?
 Just kidding—aubergines are eggplants!
-These often-confused-for-a-vegetable fruits are a member of the nightshade family of plants, and are used in a variety of ways.
+These often-confused-for-a-vegetable fruits are a member of the nightshade family of plants, and they’re used in a variety of ways.

 The eggplant (Solanum melongena) is prominent in both Mediterranean-style and low-carb diets.
 It is rich in antioxidants, particularly anthocyanins, which provide the deep, rich skin tones eggplants are known for.
 Although purple is the most common color, there are a variety of types of aubergines that come in a range of colors like red, white, pink, green, and black.